Slip and Fall Lawsuits – What You Need to Know

 To prevail in a slip and fall accident, the injured party must also prove that they were not at fault for the accident.
 A potential plaintiff may be responsible for their own injuries if they were not taking due care.
 For example, walking while texting, or avoiding obvious warning signs.

-Tampa Slip and Fall Attorneys
+Bradenton Slip and Fall Attorneys

 If you are injured from a slip and fall accident, you should contact a knowledgeable slip and fall attorney as soon as possible after your accident to make sure that you do not miss any filing deadlines and that you have the greatest ability to gather evidence and medical records for your case.
-Our experienced slip and fall attorneys at the Romero Law Firm in Tampa, Florida, can help you to make the strongest case possible for maximum damages.
+Our experienced slip and fall attorneys at the Romero Law Firm in Bradenton, Florida, can help you to make the strongest case possible for maximum damages.